imandreans/time-tracking-dashboard-main/README.md

 ### Continued development

-Will try to do experiment on Javascript Dom
+Will try to do experiment on Javascript DOM.

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.
+- [Card Dessign](https://youtu.be/b71OeOAEQrQ?si=aOMULW4fSIbDi1u2) - This video helped me to understand how to make the card design with border style.

 ## Author